Carlos Núñez Cortés

-Carlos Núñez Cortés (born October 15, 1942 in Buenos Aires, Argentina) is an actor, composer, multi-instrumentist and singer.
-He has been a member of Les Luthiers since 1965 (during the "prehistory" of the group) until 2017, when he retired.
+Carlos Núñez Cortés (born October 15, 1942 in Buenos Aires, Argentina) is a pianist, actor, composer, multi-instrumentist and singer.
+He has been a member of Les Luthiers since 1969 until 2017, when he retired.
 He also wrote 3 books (in Spanish): "Los juegos de Mastropiero", "100 caracoles argentinos" and "Memorias de un luthier".

 In Les Luthiers, his functions included: